certinia/certinia-developer-pages/create-project-from-template-api-global-action-button.md

 ## Implementation

-1. Add a lookup field from Case to Project named ‘Project_Template__c’.
-Use the lookup filter: ‘Project Template: Template EQUALS True’.
+1\.
+Add a lookup field from Case to Project named ‘Project_Template__c’.
+Use the lookup filter: 'Project Template: Template EQUALS True'.

-2. Create an Apex class that we will use as a controller with this code:
+2\.
+Create an Apex class that we will use as a controller with this code:

 ````
 public class SimpleCPFTController {